nophead/NopSCADlib/readme.md

 CNC cut panel.
 The meter is held in the bezel by melting the stakes with a soldering iron set to 200&deg;C. The bezel is fixed in the panel with hot glue.

-Needs 7 segment font from <http://www.twyman.org.uk/Fonts/font-download.htm> to look realistic.
+Needs the font, [7 SEGMENT.TTF](docs/7 SEGMENT.TTF) from the docs directory installing to get realistic digits.

 [vitamins/meter.scad](vitamins/meter.scad) Implementation.